osiastedian/ledger-app-syscoin/quickstart-with-pali.md

 2. Download, install, and run [Docker](https://www.docker.com/).

-   2.1 Replace the variable `COIN` value in the Makefile with "syscoin" by updating `#ifndef COIN` in the Makefile from "syscoin_regtest."
+   2.1 Replace the variable `COIN` value in the Makefile with "syscoin" by updating `#ifndef COIN` in the Makefile from "syscoin_test."

 3. Install `virtualenv` with Python globally by running the following command: